Skip to content

 Adapter fixes, docs, tests, small command additionsPatch

-New transport, new protocol surface, broad output behavior changeMinor
+Product-frame rewrite, new transport, new protocol surface, broad output behavior changeMinor

-Stable 1.0 compatibility contract or breaking public behaviorMajor
+Explicit stable-major compatibility contract or breaking behaviorMajor

 Do not bump package.json, run changeset version, tag, publish, or create a GitHub Release until the maintainer explicitly says to release.